Kelly (Kelly Price album): Promotion

 "Himaholic" was released as the album's third and final single in August 2011.
-On August 20, 2011 the song debuted at number 69 on the R&B/Hip-Hop Airplay chart.
+On August 20, 2011, the song debuted at number 69 on the R&B/Hip-Hop Airplay chart.
 The song debuted at number 91 on Hot R&B/Hip-Hop Songs chart.
-The following week the song peaked at number 69 on August 20, 2011 and spent 4 weeks on the chart.
+The following week the song peaked at number 69 on August 20, 2011, and spent 4 weeks on the chart.
 The song debuted at number 24 on the Billboard Adult R&B Songs chart on September 3, 2011.
-The following week the song peaked at number 21 on September 10, 2011 and spent 9 weeks on the chart.
+The following week the song peaked at number 21 on September 10, 2011, and spent 9 weeks on the chart.

 Critical reception

-Andy Kellman from AllMusic rated Kelly three and a half stars out of five and wrote: "Price collaborates extensively with Campbell (Mary Mary, Alicia Keys, Brandy), who comes up with some of his biggest-sounding productions in order to match her voice.
+Andy Kellman from AllMusic wrote: "Price collaborates extensively with Campbell (Mary Mary, Alicia Keys, Brandy), who comes up with some of his biggest-sounding productions in order to match her voice.
 The cathartic, closet-cleaning “Tired" and the following song, a club throwback based around War's "Galaxy" (with a touch of Michael Jackson's "Don't Stop 'Til You Get Enough)", are highlights, as is the relaxed "Speechless"—adroit synth-funk that recalls the early-‘80s productions of Leon Sylvers III and Prince.
 A handful of other producers, such as longtime Price associate Shep Crawford, contribute in smaller capacities [...] and the result sounds just like classic Mint Condition — a vibrant, almost live-sounding song filled with hooks that deserves to be one of the bigger adult R&B singles of 2011."

 Accolades

-"Not My Daddy" was nominated for two Grammy Awards at the 54th Annual Grammy Awards for Best R&B Song and Best R&B Performance.
-The album also got a Grammy nomination for Best R&B Album in 2012.
+"Tired" was nominated for Best Female R&B Vocal Performance at the 53rd Annual Grammy Awards.
+"Not My Daddy" was nominated for Best R&B Performance and Best R&B Song, while the album was nominated for Best R&B Album at the 54th Annual Grammy Awards.